Apriso (mesalamine) is a prescription drug that’s used to treat ulcerative colitis. Apriso comes as a capsule that you swallow.

 Apriso capsules have an extended-release (ER) coating and a delayed-release (DR) coating.
 ER means the drug is released into your body slowly over a period of time.
-DR means the drug is released from the capsule a certain period of time after swallowing.
+DR means the drug is released from the capsule a certain period of time after swallowing it.

-The recommended Apriso dosage for ulcerative colitis (UC) is 1.5 grams (g) once daily in the morning.
-For this dose, you’ll take four capsules at once.
+The recommended Apriso dosage for ulcerative colitis (UC) is 1.5 g once daily in the morning.
+For this dose, you’ll take four capsules.

 Questions about Apriso’s dosage

 - What if I miss a dose of Apriso?
 If you miss a dose of Apriso, take it as soon as you remember that day.
 But if you’re getting close to your next day’s dose, skip the missed dose.
 Take your next dose at your regularly scheduled time.
 If you’re unsure of what to do after missing a dose of Apriso, talk with your doctor or pharmacist.
 Do not take two doses at once.

 - Will I need to take Apriso long term?
 UC is a long lasting medical condition.
 Apriso helps to manage your symptoms when your condition is in remission.
 When UC is in remission, you still have the condition, but you don’t have active symptoms.
 So you might need to take Apriso long term.
 To find out how long you might take Apriso, talk with your doctor.